haroutboujakjian/Vuesalize/documentation_src/README.md

 </script>
 ```

-Using a linear scale instead of a time scale is as simple as passing the prop `:use-time-scale-x-axis="false"`
+Using a linear scale instead of a time scale is as simple as passing the prop `:use-time-scale-x-axis="false"` and you
+can even show the points that create the line chart by passing in `:show-points=true`

 <div style="display: flex; justify-content: center">
     <line-chart-example :linear-scale="true"></line-chart-example>